 - are still able to start a job at one week's notice

 Our palliative and neurological centre teams have offered engaging and challenging activities for corporate teams for many years, and from time to time we have opportunities for groups to support our charity shops too.

 If you're interested in volunteering in a group as part of your company's corporate social responsibility programme, please email us on firstname.lastname@example.org or call 0808 164 4572.

 Having a criminal record is not necessarily a barrier to volunteering with Sue Ryder.
 We ask that you disclose your offence to your manager in a confidential setting.

-We work with probation trusts across the country and are also proud to work with currently serving offenders through our Prison Volunteer Programme.
+We work with probation trusts across the country and are also proud to work with currently serving offenders through our Community Plus Programme.